Wang-XIaoDingdd/RE-Summer2021/README.md

 - 9:45am-10:40am, second lecture
 - 10:50am-11:35am, third lecture

-### A useful resource is the IEEE International Requirements Engineering Conference series.
-Here is the link to its portal: [RE] (https://requirements-engineering.org/).
+A useful resource is the IEEE International Requirements Engineering Conference series.
+Here is the link to its portal: [RE](https://requirements-engineering.org).

 ---